Daniel-Edminster/gob-mod-dash/README.md

 - create a new round
 - create templates for posting threads to reddit
-- post theme nomination thread, fetch nominations and commit theme to round
+- post theme nomination thread, fetch nominations
+- approve and edit winning theme, commit to round
 - post signup thread, fetch signups and commit participants to round
 - allocate teams (enhanced drag-drop interface soon!)
 - post launch thread to reddit and populate with team comments